2023 Solar Incentives Guide for Port Jervis, NY - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Net metering becomes relevant after your solar panels are up and running.
-If you have in place a net metering agreement with your Port Jervis utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some locations, this credit is dollar-for-dollar, while in other areas you might get refunded a percentage of the value.
+- Net Metering: Net metering is an incentive you can get once your solar system is up and running.
+If you have a net metering agreement with your Port Jervis utility company, it will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some areas, this is a dollar-for-dollar credit, while in others you may make back a percentage of the value.

-- Rebates: Solar companies may help you claim a rebate, or partial refund of your purchase, for your solar panels.
-Counties or states will also sometimes offer limited-time rebates.
-Any rebates you receive will usually be deducted from the total price before tax credits are calculated.
+- Rebates: Solar companies may help you claim a rebate, or partial refund of your purchase, for your solar system.
+States or counties will also sometimes offer limited-time rebates.
+Any rebates you receive will usually come off your total price before any tax credits are calculated.

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
-An incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a certain percentage of the cost of your solar system.
+When people think of solar incentives, federal incentives may be the first thing that comes to mind.
+One of the incentives many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a given percentage of your solar system's cost.

 State & Local Solar Incentives

-Some solar incentives may be provided by state and local governments.
-Similar to federal incentives, these might include rebates, tax credits and more.
-These solar incentives — which may be provided by your county or municipality, or by the state of New York — could be offered on an ongoing basis, or for only a limited time.
+Some solar incentives are often also offered at the local or state level.
+Like with federal incentives, these may include tax credits, rebates and more.
+These incentives may be distributed by your county or municipality, or by the New York government.
+Certain incentives are ongoing, while others are available for a limited time.

 Next Steps for Installing Solar in Port Jervis

-Nationwide solar energy use has significantly increased in the last 15 years, in part due to the increase in availability of solar incentives.
-You may get these incentives from the federal government, the New York government or your local utility company.
-Your local Port Jervis solar panel installation expert can give you more information about which incentives you should apply for, and get you on track to switch to renewable energy today.
+Nationwide solar energy use has significantly increased in the past 15 years, in part thanks to the growth in the number of solar incentives.
+You may get these incentives from the New York government, the federal government or your local utility company.
+Your local Port Jervis solar panel installation expert can give you more information about which incentives you should apply for, and get you feeling good about making the change to renewable energy today.

 EcoWatch's Port Jervis, NY Solar Incentives FAQs